melbsurfer/wfs_service_info/README.md

 ***
-*You will need to have node installed in order to run the application* *This app includes Node's http-server*
+*You will need to have node installed in order to run the application.*

+*This app includes Node's http-server*

 ####Running####